 Standard plan

-Costs €10 per month with annual payment (or €12 per month if you pay monthly).
+Costs € 10 per month with annual payment (or € 12 per month if you pay monthly).
 This allows you to create unlimited event types, connect up to 6 calendars, customize your branding, and set up automated workflows.
 You also get access to payment integrations.
 For most freelancers and small businesses, this is the best option.

 Teams plan

-Costs €16 per month with annual payment (or €20 monthly).
-This is especially useful if you work with multiple people and want to create shared booking pages.
+Costs € 16 per month with annual payment (or € 20 monthly).
+This is especially interesting if you work with multiple people and want to create shared booking pages.
 You also get round-robin scheduling (appointments are automatically distributed among team members) and Salesforce integration.
 For larger teams or sales departments.

-Honestly, many people find the jump from free to €10 per month quite steep for what you get in return.
-Especially if you’re only using it for yourself.
-But if you schedule a lot of appointments, you’ll easily earn back that €10 in time savings.
+Honestly, many people find the jump from free to € 10 per month quite large for what you get in return.
+Especially if you only use it for yourself.
+But if you schedule a lot of appointments, you can easily make back that € 10 in time savings.

 What should you watch out for?